2022 Gartner® Magic Quadrant™ SIEM

 For enterprise IT organizations that increasingly depend on cloud-based infrastructure and applications, there's no better way to maintain operational and security performance than with Sumo Logic.

-The Sumo Logic platform itself supports role-based access control, making it easy for system administrators to selectively assign access to application data and resources based on the specific needs of target users, whether in security, operations or business management.
+The Sumo Logic platform itself supports RBAC, making it easy for system administrators to selectively assign access to application data and resources based on the specific needs of target users, whether in security, operations or business management.